-Total number of advisors ("sodanyaku", "komon". etc.) who have formerly served as Representative Director and President, etc.
+Total number of advisors ("sodanyaku", "komon". etc.) who have formerly served as Representative Director and President, etc. 1 person --- ----------

-1 person

-- We abolished sodanyaku system in 2006. - We have internal rules in place regarding Komon and appointment of Komon is subject to a resolution by the Board of Directors. - Mr. Iijima is assigned to the following business community affairs and uninvolved in the management of the Company: - i.
-Bilateral or multilateral civil diplomatic affairs which are beneficial to the Company, including but not limited to Japan-Brazil Strategic Economic Partnership Wisemen Conference; and - ii.
+- We abolished sodanyaku system in 2006. - We have internal rules in place regarding Komon and appointment of Komon is subject to a resolution by the Board of Directors. - We abolished sodanyaku system in 2006. - Mr. Iijima is assigned to the following business community affairs and uninvolved in the management of the Company: - i.
+Bilateral or multilateral civil diplomatic affairs which are beneficial to the Company; and - ii.
 Business community affairs which the Company should participate in from the viewpoint of our social responsibility, including but not limited to being in the position of Counsellor of the Bank of Japan.